Latin Two / Expansion

 Do I need to have a typeface designed to participate in Latin Two?

 Yes!
-You’ll spend 16 weeks expanding a typeface you started outside of the program and practical experience is an important component for your individual advancement.
+You’ll spend your time during the course expanding a typeface you started outside of the program and practical experience is an important component for your individual advancement.
 Keep in mind the typeface doesn’t have to be fully formed or in a finished state when you apply.
 See → How far along does my typeface have to be to apply to the program?

 What style of typeface can I start the course with?